RJMourits/P2P/README.md

-This script matches records based on first names
+This script matches records based on first names.
+For an implementation of PROPERTY TO PERSON see: https://github.com/HDSC-Nijmegen/Slavenregisters

 The matching algorithm requires:
 - "R", tested under version 4
 - The "stringdist" library by Van der Loo